Stage 3: Vision & Direction | The Bucket List

 Self-concordant goals

 This matters for your bucket list because it explains why some completed goals feel flat.
 You checked the box, but the reward was thin.
-Sheldon's research suggests the fix is upstream: choose goals that genuinely connect to who you are.
+Sheldon's research suggests the fix is upstream: choose goals that deeply connect to who you are.
 The values work you did in Stage 1 gives you the filter you need to test each item on your list.

 Intrinsic vs. extrinsic goals